laviniaionescu/OOPshapes/README.md

-Just homework required by teacher
+Just homework required by teacher, showcasing how classes and methods work via geometry exercises